Fabrimat/FastNAO/README.md

 `[python]`<br/>
 `/home/nao/fastnao.py`

 Then restart NAOqi.
-Now, you just have to press 3 times the Nao's chest button to forcefully disconnect Choregraphe
+Now, you just have to press 3 times the Nao's chest button to start FastNAO and then use the head sensors to move between the options.

 ## Requirements
 * A Nao Robot with Naoqi 2.1.4.